BigSoftVideo/DOTE/help.md

 ### Using our _DISCORD_ server

 If you are using the free edition of _DOTE_, then there are some public channels on our [Discord server](https://discord.gg/8BmuHP7xh4).
-We cannot guarantee that we have time to respond to everything posted in these free public channels.
+We cannot guarantee that we have time to respond to everything posted in these free public channels, but we try our best.

 [![Discord](images/help/discord.png)](images/help/discord.png)